cbib/DIMet/README.md

 </details>

-#### -  Data files for the omics integration (optional)
+#### c.
+Data files for the omics integration (optional)

-If the user has acquired both the metabolome and the transcriptome under the same experimental conditions, she/he can perform the integration of both omics.
-DIMet performs such integration at the metabolic pathway level, taking as input the differential metrics and the pathways files, to generate the **Metabologram(s)**.
+DIMet offers the possitibilty of pathway-based integration of the metabolome and the transcriptome though **metabolograms**.

 <details>
-  <summary>Details about the required data files for the omics integration<sup><sub> (click to show/hide)</sub></sup>
+  <summary>Data files required for omics integration<sup><sub> (click to show/hide)</sub></sup>
   </summary>
-  The differential metrics for the omics integration are of two types:

-   1. the results of the differential analysis of the metabolomics data, performed by DIMet automatically when the integration job is launched
+  Two data types are required:

+   1. Metabolite quantification files in the <code>raw</code> directory.
-   2. the results, provided by the user, of the differential analysis of the transcriptome data.
-External tools such as DESeq2, EdgeR, Limma, exist for this purpose.
+   2. results, provided by the user, of the differential analysis of the transcriptome data placed in the folder <code>integration_files</code>

-  The <code>raw</code> folder previously seen provides the necessary for (1).
-  For (2), another new folder  named <code>integration_files</code>
-  must be created at the same level:
+ <code>integration_files</code> folder contains files with differentially expressed genes provided by the user as well as the pathways files.

+ Thus the expected projectdata structure becomes:

   ```
   MYPROJECT